tmastersmart/pi-talk/README.md

 run the install
 sudo bash install.sh

 If you dont have a webserver I recomend installing Pi hole it will set everything up for you and install a dns server.

 http://0.0.0.0/talk.php?talk=test should set files to talk

 bash talk2.sh   should speak those works out the speaker.

 http://0.0.0.0/talk.php?play=1 should set 1.mp3 or 1.wav  to be played
+http://0.0.0.0/talk.php?play=bell should set bell.mp3 or bell.wav  to be played
+it will seatch /home/pi/Music and /home/pi for the file.

+Load your sound files in one of thiose directories

-bash talk2.sh   will play the 1.mp3 file
+bash talk2.sh   will play the file

-you can play a unlimited # of chimes just place them and name them 1 2 3 in the home directory .wav or .mp3
+you can play a unlimited # of chimes named 1 2 3 .wav or .mp3
+Or using the music play command you can play a file by name do not include the ext  http://0.0.0.0/talk.php?play=bell will play bell.mp3

 Once this is all working import the driver in hubitat. https://raw.githubusercontent.com/tmastersmart/pi-talk/main/pi_talk.groovy